 Of course, if you plan a shell company, you don’t need to rack your brain over it.
 On the other hand, if you want to build a real-value organization, it makes sense to size up new tech advancements on how you can use them to improve the efficiency of your business.

 One of these advancements is automated testing for small businesses.
 AI reduces test case creation and execution time.
-Traditional regression testing requires testers to manually update scripts for every change, but AI-based tools dynamically adapt to changes in the codebase.
+Traditional regression testing requires testers to manually update scripts for every change, but AI testing tools for startups dynamically adapt to evolving codebases.

 Self-healing adds to it: It detects UI changes and adjusts test suites accordingly, so there is no longer a need for maintenance hustles.